jaerrib/image2sound/README.md

 - `-sec` for the desired number of seconds (defaults to zero)
 - `-ts` to set the time signature (defaults to 1/1, essentially "no feel")

-> The algorithm now uses Blackman smoothing by default.
-The original conversion
+> The "clicky" audio found in older versions has now been solved by introducing
-> method had a characteristic "clicky" sound due to incomplete wave forms.
-To
+> ADSR envelope filters.
+This also negates the need to use Blackman smoothing,
+> which is now an option rather than the default behavior.
+To apply smoothing,
-> achieve the original sound, pass `--nosmooth`.
+> pass `--smooth`.

 ### "Split" mode